L-Jin-bupt/Achievable-rate-of-HMIMO/README.md

 This simulation code package is used to reproduce the results of the following paper [1]:

-[1] L. Jin, X. Xu, S. Han, X. Chi, P. Zhang, C. Yuen, "Achievable Rate of Linear Holographic MIMO with Arbitrary Aperture-Length," IEEE Trans.
-Wireless Commun., early access.
+[1] L. Jin, X. Xu, S. Han, X. Chi, P. Zhang and C. Yuen, "Achievable Rate of Linear Holographic MIMO With Arbitrary Aperture-Length," in IEEE Transactions on Wireless Communications, vol. 23, no. 11, pp. 16742-16756, Nov.
+2024. https://ieeexplore.ieee.org/document/10663346.
-https://ieeexplore.ieee.org/document/10663346.

 *********************************************************************************************************************************